ilkanates/Blackjack/README.md

-Blackjack Game
+-Blackjack Game-
 This is a simple implementation of the Blackjack card game in Python.
 The program allows a player to play a game of Blackjack against a dealer.
 The game uses a standard 52-card deck, with card values determined by the classic game rules.

-How to play
+-How to play-
 Run the blackjack() function to start a new game.
 The player is dealt two cards, and the dealer is dealt one card face up and one card face down.
 The player can then choose to "hit" (take another card) or "stand" (keep their current hand).